 \section{Conclusion and Future Work}

 In this work, we studied the problem of predicting the future values of a time series based on some previously observed data, i.e., the well-known \emph{time series forecasting} (TSF).
 We first reformulated the TSF problem to an inclusive compressed sensing problem termed \emph{tensor completion with arbitrary sampling} (TCAS), which targets at restoring a tensor from a subset of its entries sampled in an arbitrary fashion.
 We then showed that the TCAS problem, under certain situations, can be solved by a novel method termed CNNM.
 Namely, we proved that, whenever the sampling complexity exceeds certain threshold that depends on the convolution rank of the target tensor, CNNM ensures the success of recovery absolutely---or at least to some extent.
-Experiments on some realistic datasets demonstrated that CNNM is a promising method for data forecasting.
+Experiments on some realistic datasets demonstrated that CNNM is a promising method for data completion and forecasting.

-While effective, as aforementioned, CNNM contributes only to a certain case of the TCAS problem, namely the target tensor should own particular structures such that its convolution matrix is low-rank or approximately so.
-There are many kinds of data that may violate the convolutional low-rankness condition, for which the idea of \emph{representation learning} is quite helpful, as shown in~\cite{lbcnnm:2021}.
+While effective, as one may have noticed, CNNM contributes only to a certain case of the TCAS problem; namely, the data tensor should own particular structures such that its convolution matrix is low-rank or approximately so.
+There are many kinds of data that may violate such a convolutional low-rankness condition, for which the idea of \emph{representation learning} is quite helpful, as shown in~\cite{lbcnnm:2021}.